 Industrial wastewater is discharged to Horse Creek through two outfalls located at the Fort Green Mine (Outfalls 003 and 004 on NPDES Permit FL0027600, see Figure 1).
 Both outfalls are 20-foot wide concrete flumes with continuous flow measurement.
 A mine wastewater system consists of clay settling areas, mined but not yet reclaimed land, and unmined but disturbed lands.
 The runoff from all these lands is contained within the industrial wastewater system boundaries.
 The "loop" of wastewater from the plant to the clay settling areas with the subsequent return of clarified water to the plant for reuse is the backbone of the system.
 The system has a finite storage capacity and excess wastewater (as a result of rainfall into the system) is discharged from permitted outfalls.
-This general relationship is illustrated in the rainfall and NPDES discharge data for 2010 (Figure 15).
+This general relationship is illustrated in the rainfall and NPDES discharge data for 2012 (Figure 16).
 The Horse Creek outfalls, however, are not the only discharge points of the mine, so this data represents only a portion of the mine's rainfall-discharge relationship (Table 12).
-The Horse Creek portion of the Fort Green Mine is not a distinct entity on the ground; the mine property is continuous and covers portions of several basins and as such conclusions drawn from this data may be misleading.
+The Horse Creek portion of the Fort Green Mine is not a distinct entity on the ground; the mine property is continuous and covers portions of several basins and, as such, conclusions drawn from this data may be misleading.
 Mosaic has no other discharges to Horse Creek, and no other known industrial wastewater discharges to Horse Creek or any tributary by any other firm are known.

-Because they potentially affect stream discharge, the combined 2010 daily discharge of two Mosaic NPDES outfalls (Outfalls 003 and 004) located upstream of HCSW-1 was plotted against the 2010 daily flow for HCSW-1 (Figure 16) $^5$ .
-In 2010, the Ft.
-Green NPDES outfalls discharged during portions of ten months into Horse Creek.
-Comparing HCSW-1 stream discharge and NPDES discharge in 2003 - 2010 using a Spearman's rank correlation procedure (Zar 1999) indicates they covary strongly ( $r_s = 0.74$ , p < 0.001).
+Because they potentially affect stream discharge, the combined 2012 daily discharge of two Mosaic NPDES outfalls (Outfalls 003 and 004) located upstream of HCSW-1 was plotted against the 2012 daily flow for HCSW-1 (Figure 17).
+In 2012, the Ft.
+Green NPDES outfalls discharged during portions of four months (27 August to 5 November 2012) into Horse Creek.
+Comparing HCSW-1 stream discharge and NPDES discharge in 2003 - 2012 using a Spearman's rank correlation procedure (Zar 1999) indicates they covary strongly (rs = 0.73, p < 0.0001).
 Thus, an increase in one parameter will correspond to an increase in the other.
-Just as stream discharge at HCSW-1 was correlated with rainfall (Table 11), so too is NPDES discharge (Table 13, Figure 15), with lagtimes and antecedent conditions affecting this relationship.
+Just as stream discharge at HCSW-1 was correlated with rainfall (Table 11), so too is NPDES discharge (Table 13, Figure 16), with lagtimes and antecedent conditions affecting this relationship.
+There is a lag in the start of NPDES discharge relative to rainfall (similar to the lag between rainfall and streamflow), because the NPDES system must fill to the discharge elevation, which can occur further into the wet season.
+NPDES discharge can also continue after the wet season rains have slowed (Figure 16) until water is once again below the discharge elevation in the circulation system.

 Table 12.
-2010 Total monthly Mosaic Industrial Wastewater Discharge (NPDES) to Horse Creek (Outfalls 003 and 004) and Payne Creek (Outfall 001, 002, 005, 006) from the Fort Green Mine.
+2012 Total monthly Mosaic Industrial Wastewater Discharge (NPDES) to Horse Creek (Outfalls 003 and 004) and Payne Creek (Outfall 001, 002, 005, 006) from the Fort Green Mine.

 Month Discharge to Payne Creek (MG) Discharge to Horse Creek (MG)

-January 513.59 529.69
+January 101.10 0.00

-February 770.79 972.75
+February 47.70 0.00

-March 1,282.65 1,108.32
+March 20.70 0.00

-April 213.31 551.51
+April 57.14 0.00

-May 24.71 369.36
+May 153.91 0.00

-June 132.02 325.00
+June 1,346.05 0.00

-July 1,020.29 454.92
+July 4,567.20 0.00

-August 1,493.98 992.91
+August 3,889.90 113.61

-September 1,485.23 1,190.65
+September 2,403.43 850.20

-October 34.88 216.90
+October 1,710.48 904.60

-November 4.80 0.00
+November 1,328.29 78.29

-December 5.95 0.00
+December 730.68 0.00

-Annual Total 6,982.19 6,712.01
+Annual Total 16,666.58 1,946.70

-$^{5}$ Mosaic gauge may be based on instantaneous rather than continuous flow.
+&lt;sup>10 Mosaic gauge may be based on instantaneous rather than continuous flow.

-Figure 15.
-Combined Mosaic NPDES Discharge and Average Daily Rainfall in the Horse Creek Watershed in 2010.

 Figure 16.
+Combined Mosaic NPDES Discharge and Average Daily Rainfall in the Horse Creek Watershed in 2012.

-Daily Flow at HCSW-1 and Combined Mosaic NPDES Discharge for 2010.
+Figure 17.
+Daily Flow at HCSW-1 and Combined Mosaic NPDES Discharge for 2012.